 God created us for and in community.

-Even better, God longs to be with us in community.
+Even better, God longs to be with us with others..
 He loves to walk with us in our lives and be with us as we gather together.
 God loves community.

 I understand the need to belong.
 I see the necessity of community, but the introvert inside of me squirms.
 Too many people drain my energy.
 People can be difficult.
 I know from personal experience people can hurt.
-I feel vulnerable so I run from community even though I need its energy and wisdom.
+I feel vulnerable so I run from people and interactions, even though I need its energy and wisdom.

 How do we do community in a healthy way?
 How can we discover our story within other people’s story all within God’s story?